VikasPatil-GitHub/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I experimented with a number of different combinations of color spaces and HOG parameters and trained a linear SVM using different combinations of HOG features extracted from the YCrCb color channels.
 YCrCb color space with `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` provided a good result as compared to other color spaces.
+With these parameters I was able to achieve a classification accuracy of 98.7 % and it also helped identify the cars correctly.
+Hence I settled on these parameters for my project.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).